 Sanctuary worship includes the majestic sounds of our professional choir and musicians while Ballroom worship incorporates contemporary, participatory music with professional

 musicians.
 Both Services use the same new prayerbook, Mishkan HaNefesh, and are appropriate for adults and children in Grades 3 and up.

 Why do I see only one service time listed for Erev Rosh Hashanah

 On Erev Rosh Hashanah at 6:00pm, you can choose to either attend the service in the Sanctuary or the Rockin’ Family Service in the Ballroom.
 (Grades 2-6), or even get a taste of each.

 Do I need a ticket for my child?

-What time is the Yom Kippusr Yizkor Memorial Service?
+What time is the Yom Kippur Yizkor Memorial Service?

-The Yizkor Memorial Service is part of the Afternoon Service which begins at 3:00pm.
+The Yizkor Memorial Service is part of the Afternoon Service which begins at 3:00pm, concluding at 6:15pm.

 Can you change the temperature in the Sanctuary or Ballroom during services?